Stocks jump as Wall Street thinks tight U.S. election means gridlock

 NEW YORK (Reuters) - U.S. stocks surged to close higher on Wednesday as the presidential election race remained cloudy but the likelihood of gridlock in Congress made investors optimistic that major policy changes would be difficult to enact.

 Both President Donald Trump and Democratic nominee Joe Biden still had paths to reach the 270 Electoral College votes needed to win as states kept counting mail-in ballots.
-Biden held a narrow lead in Wisconsin late Wednesday while Trump’s campaign said it had filed a lawsuit in Wisconsin in an attempt to halt vote counting.
+Biden held a narrow lead in Wisconsin while Trump’s campaign said it had filed a lawsuit to try and halt vote counting in that state.

 A surprise win by Republican Senator Susan Collins in Maine dimmed hopes by Democrats that they could get control of the U.S. Senate.

-Growth stocks .RLG, currently comprised of a large portion of names in areas such as tech, surged as investors anticipated a similar landscape to the one in the months leading up to the election, in which they generally outperformed value stocks .RLV, which are currently comprised of mostly cyclical stocks such as banks and energy.
+Growth stocks .RLG, currently comprised of a large portion of names in areas such as tech, surged 4.31% as investors expected them to keep outperforming value stocks as they have in recent months.
+Value names .RLV, which closed flat, are currently comprised of mostly cyclical stocks such as banks and energy.

 “Even if Joe Biden wins the Presidency, it looks like we are going to have a divided congress so the opportunity to have meaningful change at the fiscal level is pretty slim, and that is what is being priced into the back end of the market today,” said David Joy, chief market strategist at Ameriprise Financial in Boston.